Isabeau of Bavaria: Coronation

-Charles' illness
+The illness of Charles VI

-Charles suffered the first of what was to become a lifelong series of bouts of insanity in 1392 when, on a hot August day outside Le Mans, he attacked his household knights, including his brother Orléans, killing four men.
+In 1392, Charles suffered the first of what was to become a lifelong series of bouts of insanity when, on a hot August day outside Le Mans, he attacked his retinue, including his brother Orléans, killing four men.
 After the attack he fell into a coma that lasted four days.
-Few believed he would recover; his uncles, the dukes of Burgundy and Berry, took advantage of his illness and quickly seized power, re-establishing themselves as regents and dissolving the Marmouset council.
+Few believed he would recover.
+His uncles, the dukes of Burgundy and Berry, took advantage of his illness to seize power quickly by re-establishing themselves as regents and dissolving the so-called Marmouset council, a group of clerics and lesser nobles who had advised Charles V. The uncles of Charles VI ruled France as members of a regency council during his minority between 1380 and 1388.
+The Marmousets then returned as royal counselors until Charles VI became ill.

-The King's sudden onset of insanity was seen by some as a sign of divine anger and punishment, and by others as the result of magic.
+The King's sudden onset of insanity was seen by some as a sign of divine anger and punishment and by others as the result of magic.
 Modern historians speculate that he may have suffered from the onset of paranoid schizophrenia.
-The comatose king was returned to Le Mans, where Guillaume de Harsigny—a venerated and well-educated 92-year-old physician—was summoned to treat him.
+The comatose king was returned to Le Mans, where Guillaume de Harsigny—a venerable 92-year-old physician—was summoned to treat him.
 Charles regained consciousness and his fever subsided; he was gradually returned to Paris in September.

-The physician recommended a program of amusements.
+Harsigny recommended a program of amusements to assist the king's recovery.
 A member of the court suggested that Charles surprise Isabeau and the other ladies by joining a group of courtiers who would disguise themselves as wild men and invade the masquerade celebrating the remarriage of Isabeau's lady-in-waiting, Catherine de Fastaverin.
-This came to be known as the Bal des Ardents.
-Charles was almost killed and four of the dancers burned to death, when a spark from a torch brought by Orléans lit one of the dancer's costumes.
-The disaster undermined confidence in Charles' capacity to rule.
+This came to be known as the Bal des Ardents ("The Ball of the Burning Men").
+Charles was almost killed and four of the dancers burned to death when a spark from a torch brought by the duke of Orléans (the king's brother) lit one of the dancer's costumes on fire.
+The disaster undermined confidence in king's capacity to rule.
 Parisians considered it proof of courtly decadence and threatened to rebel against the more powerful members of the nobility.
-The public's outrage forced the King and Orléans, whom a contemporary chronicler accused of attempted regicide and sorcery, into offering penance for the event.
+The public's outrage forced the King and the duke of Orléans, whom a contemporary chronicler accused of attempted regicide and sorcery, into offering penance for the event.